ACCESS TO CARE

 The functional proponent for the Physical Disability Evaluation System (PDES) is the U.S. Army Physical Disability Agency (USAPDA), located at Walter Reed Army Medical Center, 6900 Georgia Ave, NW, Washington, D.C.
 20307-5001.
 Subordinate Physical Evaluation Boards (PEBs) are located at USAPDA; Fort Sam Houston, Texas; and Fort Lewis, Washington.

 Your primary care doctor recommends possible medical board evaluation.
 The soldier is referred to and evaluated by the Medical Board Physician who initiates a permanent profile as necessary.
 After the profile is issued, the Soldier reports to Patient Affairs, Medical Board Section where a briefing and appointments for Phase I and Phase II of a physical exam are scheduled.
 A medical board packet is prepared by the Soldier's command and submitted to the Medical Board Section within seven days.
 The Soldier's packet is forwarded to the Physical Evaluation Board for a final decision.
 Once results are received, the Soldier is counseled on his/her electrive options.
-The Medical Boards Section and the Integrated Disability Evaluation System (IDES) is temporarily located at T3264 on Crane Ave.
+The Medical Boards Section and the Integrated Disability Evaluation System (IDES) is temporarily located on the 3rd floor at the south end of the hospital.

 For assistance call: